1. How much does it cost?

 13. Are you the right counsellor for me?

-I have had many satisfied clients.
+I have worked with literally hundreds of satisfied clients.
 However, I am not the right therapist for everyone and sometimes there are circumstances when I think I am not the best person to help.

 14. Can I make an appointment to get started?

 Usually the process works like this.
-After exchanging emails or texts and/or speaking by phone we would either schedule an appointment and/or I would ask you to complete an SAQ (self-assessment questionnaire) online.
-Having read your SAQ, assuming I thought I could be the right person to help you, I would confirm our appointment to meet for an introductory session and ask you to pay my fee for that intro session online.
+After exchanging emails or texts and/or speaking by phone I would ask you to complete a SAQ (self-assessment questionnaire) online which would take you about 25/30 minutes.
+Having read your SAQ, assuming I thought I could be the right person to help you, we would schedule an appointment to meet for an introductory session and I would ask you to pay my fee for that introductory session online.

 15. What is the SAQ?